VPremiss/PACKAGE_LIVEWIRE_livewire-nonceable/README.md

 ## Description

-The reason is to address Livewire's current weakness of forcing the developer to expose certain methods to the **`public`** in order for the front-end ([AlpineJS](https://alpinejs.dev)) to be able to communicate with it; parameters included...
+The reason for this package is to address Livewire's current weakness of forcing the developer to expose certain methods to the **`public`** in order for the front-end ([AlpineJS](https://alpinejs.dev)) to be able to communicate with it; parameters included...

-And if you ask, why wouldn't you do everything in Livewire component anyway, WELL, how about YOU try using [Sanctum](https://laravel.com/docs/sanctum) with it and see how things go!
+And if you ask, why wouldn't you do sensitive, protected stuff in Livewire component only, and why would you need to expose them in the first place?
+WELL, how about YOU try using [Sanctum](https://laravel.com/docs/sanctum) and see how things go!
 Hitting APIs that are `auth:sanctum` middleware-protected is **impossible**.
-And the only approach is to rely on `axios` in your [TALL](https://tallstack.dev) views to communicate with APIs after being authenticated through Sanctum.
+And the only approach is to rely on `axios` in your [TALL](https://tallstack.dev) views to communicate with APIs after being authenticated with Sanctum.

 This ***back-and-forth*** will draw you to think about what to do with regard to protecting those `public` methods from being just hit from the client with ease (AKA.
 DDOSed).
-And we've concluded that a solution would be to [`NONCE`](https://computersciencewiki.org/index.php/Nonce) into Laravel's **cache instead of its session** -because of the persistance approach that Livewire works with and the need to be able to access it from *aaANYyyWHERE!*
+And we've concluded that a solution would be to [`NONCE`](https://computersciencewiki.org/index.php/Nonce) into Laravel's **cache instead of its session** -because of the persistance approach that Livewire works with and the need to be able to access it from different places.

 Thanks for coming to my -talk.
 Enjoy the package and the awesome stacking like fine blacksmithery!